“It’s time for a spring cleaning of your thoughts, it’s time to stop to just existing it’s time to start living.” ―

 - We may feel easily confused, distracted and tired.
 We may feel depressed.
 Maybe if we experience these effects, we are depressed.

 Living life implies forward motion:

-This same excitement rises to our consciousness when we come closer to our aim: to finish a certain painting, or the last page of an article we’re writing.
+This same excitement rises to our consciousness when we come closer to our aim: to finish a painting, or the last page of an article we’re writing.
 Maybe as we cut the grass, we’re coming around the bend for the last time.
 Think about the hundreds of things we do and achieve each day as we come to the end of a project.
-Satisfaction surfaces, and that sense of personal accomplishment brings inner-joy.
+Satisfaction surfaces, and that sense of personal accomplishment brings a huge burst of inner-joy.

-One thing these and other examples have in common is a rising above our own isolation.
+One thing these and other examples have in common is a rising above our isolation.

-We rise above that sitting-still place where we imagine everything is a chore,
+We rise above that sitting-still place where we imagine everything as a chore.

 our joints, our thinking and our emotions.

 an overriding sense of dread, that seeks to confirm what we worry about the most:

 How Do we Know We are a Part-of Instead of Isolating

 - In forward motion we find self-satisfaction, inner-direction and grounding.